 Carriers are not the only ones struggling.
 Shippers too, find it a challenge to manage shipping volumes during peak season.
 Handling delays are a common occurrence during the holidays, when the number of orders taken outstrips the warehouse’s ability to handle them all.

-Your 2018 New Year’s Resolution for TMS and Carrier Strategy
+Your 2018 New Year’s Resolution for Transportation Execution and Carrier Strategy

-With these things in mind, now is the time to look at your TMS and carrier strategy and determine whether what happened in 2017 worked well.
+With these things in mind, now is the time to look at your Transportation Execution and Carrier strategy and determine whether what happened in 2017 worked well.
 If not, looking back will allow you to recognize and learn from what didn’t work while there is time to adjust course in the new year.

-Some areas to consider as you make your New Year’s Resolutions for TMS and shipping in 2018 include:
+Some areas to consider as you make your New Year’s Resolutions for Transportation Execution in 2018 include:

 - Returns processing – Did your returns process work well?
 In many organizations, returns and reverse shipping are not well supported by their current carrier strategy.
 PRECISION Multi Carrier Shipping Software allows you to reduce costs on return shipping, while increasing customer satisfaction with a simple and convenient returns process.